drivenbysheets/public/documentation.md

 The firstname is also often refered as the variable name.

-A variables may be a parameter or a data:
+A variable may be a parameter or a data:

 * a parameter is used by the program itself.
 For example, a destination folder to store the generated documents, name of the models to be used by the program to know which templates to process.
 The program and each of its versions come with a set of predefined variables.
 * a data is your information only and are not used by the program for its internal use.